 Nature has a way of putting things in perspective and helping us appreciate the world we live in.
-We've heard it so many times that getting outdoors for a hike, a bike, a camping trip, or anything else is medicine for the mind, body, and soul.
-However, it's important to remember that we share our Big Bear Lake wilderness areas with numerous native species.
+We've heard it many times that getting outdoors is medicine for the mind, body, and soul.
+However, it's important to remember that we share our Big Bear Lake wilderness with many wildlife species.

-You may spot critters like squirrels, chipmunks, and rabbits who pose little to no threat and are quick to scamper off at the sight of humans.
-Rarely, you may spot other wildlife like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a danger if threatened or afraid.
+You may spot critters like squirrels, chipmunks, and rabbits who pose little to no threat and are quick to scamper off at the sight of us humans.
+Rarely, you may spot other wildlife like bears, mountain lions, and rattlesnakes who are equally averse to humans but can pose a real danger if threatened or afraid.

 Remember these rules when enjoying wilderness areas:

-- Do Not Ever Feed Wild Animals (it's when animals stop fearing humans that dangerous accidents occur)
+- Do Not Feed Wild Animals (it's when animals stop fearing humans that dangerous accidents occur)

-- Do Not Ever Approach Wild Animals (or allow children to chase smaller creatures like rabbits, birds, etc.)
+- Do Not Approach Wild Animals (or allow children to chase smaller creatures like rabbits, birds, etc.)

-- Do Not Leave Small Children and Pets Unattended
+- Do Not Leave Children and Pets Unattended

 - Do Not Hike/Bike/Camp Alone (especially at night)

 - Be Aware Of Your Surroundings At All Times

-- Know Where You're Hiking/Camping At Let Others Know Where You Are
+- Know Where You're Hiking/Camping and Let Others Know Where You Are

 Spend some time learning about safe protocols when encountering wildlife in the forest!

-Rattlesnakes - As winter melts away and the warmer spring and summer months appear, rattlesnakes begin to make their way out of hibernation all around the Valley.
-It's important to understand that rattlesnakes are not naturally aggressive and don't seek out humans to attack.
-Most snake bites occur when the snake is handled, deliberately threatened, or stepped on.
-Many rattlers like to hide out under or near logs and rocks so be aware of your surroundings when stepping over these obstacles.
+Rattlesnakes - As winter gives way to the warmer spring and summer months, rattlesnakes make their way out of hibernation.
+Understand that rattlesnakes are not naturally aggressive and don't seek out humans to attack.
+Most snake bites occur when the snake is handled, threatened, or stepped on.
+Rattlers like to hide out under logs and rocks, so be aware of your surroundings when stepping over these obstacles.